hyunin-lee/hyunin-lee.github.io/index.md

 ### Research questions
 * What is the optimal design of the agent and environment in reinforcement learning?
 * How can we develop learning algorithms based on the design of the agent and environment?
-* What are the key bottlenecks preventing reinforcement learning from wider real-world application?
+* What are the key bottlenecks preventing reinforcement learning from wider real-world applications?

 ### News
 * [2024.07] I am attending RLC.